PabloMugica/nodbdb/README.md

 - Query a csv file
 - Query a json file
 ### Futures
+- ~~Make this a CLI tool using Python Fire~~ Done ✓
-- Make this a CLI tool through Python Fire
+- Make this a CLI tool using click framework
+- Read configuration from json file
+- Query a folder